waldronmatt/webpack-config/README.md

 ## Introduction

-My personal shareable webpack configuration for front end projects that support `.js`, `.css`, `.scss`, font, and image files.
+My personal shareable webpack configuration for front end projects.

 You can add and/or override defaults with your own configurations.

+## Features

+- Load JavaScript, CSS, Sass, Font, and Image Files
+- Optimization defaults for development builds
+- Minification for production builds

 ## Install